void mysql_set_local_infile_handler(MYSQL *mysql, int

 char*, unsigned int), void *userdata);

-This function installs callbacks to be used during the execution
+This function installs callbacks to be used during the

-INFILE statements.
-It enables application programs to
+DATA LOCAL INFILE statements.
+It enables application

-callbacks can use to share information.
+that the callbacks can use to share information.

 you must write the following callback functions: